 - Guiding Patient into Treatment: Patient is primed for the actual recovery process.
 Since detoxification only addresses the physical dependency of addiction (and not the psychological aspects of it), it is typically recommended at this stage that the patient commit to enrolling in a drug or alcohol rehabilitation program.

-Atlanta detox programs generally require 3-14 days depending on the severity of the case and the amount of time devoted per day.
+Detox programs in Atlanta generally require 3-14 days depending on the severity of the case and the amount of time devoted per day.
 The physical detox process and accompanying withdrawal symptoms can be over in several days or take many months depending on a number of factors including, but not limited to, the type of substance one is addicted to, the duration and severity of the addiction, family history/genetics, and any medical and/or psychological conditions.

 Although medical detox is designed to alleviate symptoms to where they are manageable, certain symptoms are unavoidable and will only subside over time through continued abstinence.
 Many of these, such as sleeplessness, nervousness/anxiety, and nausea, can be treated with prescription or over-the-counter medications which are beyond the scope of medical detox.